 Qeparo Beach, Albania — Quiet Escape by the Sea with Photos & Tips

 Qeparo Beach is located near the village of the same name.
+The stress is on the last syllable.

 There are two roads leading to the beach — one along the coast and the other from central Albania.